-2 The RMI generally does not specify individual countries of origin of the conflict minerals processed by conformant smelters and refiners and thus we were not able to determine with certainty the specific countries of origin of the conflict minerals processed by the listed conformant smelters and refiners.
-In addition, for some of the listed conformant smelters and refiners, origin information is not disclosed.
-The list is based on the country of origin data provided to the RMI for conformant smelters only.
+2 The RMI does not provide a specific country of origin of the conflict minerals processed by conformant smelters.
+Due to business confidentiality reasons, the country of origin data is provided in an aggregated way based on country risk level.
+Thus, we were not able to determine with certainty the specific countries of origin of the conflict minerals processed by the listed conformant smelters.
+The list is the possible counties the material may have come from and references the plausible list of mineral mine production by country (RMI report published March 2019, "2018 Mineral Mine Production Country").
+In addition, for some of the listed conformant smelters, those identified by the Responsible Jewellery Council (RJC) through the mutual recognition program, origin information is not disclosed.
+The list is based on the country of origin data provided by the RMI for RMAP conformant smelters only.